Are you seeing a 401 error on your WordPress site? It is one of the most confusing WordPress errors that can lock you out of your WordPress website.

-Another common cause of this error is security measures taken by hosting companies to protect your WordPress website.
-These security measures start showing this error when your WordPress login pages are accessed excessively.
+Security measures taken by hosting companies to protect your WordPress website can also cause this error.
+They can trigger the 401 error when your WordPress login pages are accessed excessively.

-Mostly, 401 error appears on WordPress admin and login pages.
-However, in some cases, it could appear on all pages of your website.
+Mostly, 401 errors appear on WordPress admin and login pages.
+However, in some cases, it could also appear on all pages of your website.

 That being said, let’s take a look at different solutions to quickly fix the 401 error in WordPress.